 1. Exaggerated Attention

 This is shown by “around the clock” charming attention.
-Often in dating relationships, the abuser begins the relationship with exaggerated attention; always phoning, stopping by unannounced to see what their partner is doing, bringing or sending candy or “love notes”, offering to do anything and everything for them.
+Often in dating relationships, the abusive individual begins the relationship with exaggerated attention; always texting or phoning, stopping by unannounced to see what their partner is doing, bringing or sending gifts, offering to do anything and everything for them.
 Most often, the victim is flattered by this and believes it to be a sign of love and caring rather than control and possessiveness.
-The abuser may lavish attention on the victim’s family and friends and offer to help with anything they need done.
+The abusive partner may lavish attention on the victim’s family and friends and offer to help with anything they need done.
 The abuser tries to impress others and act like the “good guy”.

 Exaggerated attention usually slips into possessiveness.
-The abuser wants all of the victim’s attention for them self.
+The abusive partner wants all of the victim’s attention for them self.
 They arrange it so the victim does not have time to do anything else but see them.
 Possessiveness can be easily confused with love.

 4. Abusive Talk

-This is when the abuser discounts opinions or simply does not ask the victim what they think about anything.
+This is when the abusive person discounts opinions or simply does not ask the victim what they think about anything.
 They also question and accuse the victim about where they have been and who they have been with.
-The abuser will use sarcasm and mocking (especially around other people) as well as threats and insults.
-The abuser often has unpredictable moods that can change without warning; they could be attentive, then quickly turn silent, cold or angry.
+The abusive partner will use sarcasm and mocking (especially around other people) as well as threats and insults.
+The abusive partner often has unpredictable moods that can change without warning; they could be attentive, then quickly turn silent, cold or angry.

 5. Criticism of Others